coding-to-music/nextjs-blog-ts-tailwind-mdx-bundler-prisma-postgres/README.md

 - Add my DevTo posts and monitor views and likes
 - Add a blog post
 - Add a project post
+- Import my repos into a repos sectioin
+- Have Statistics page monitor repos
+- Have Statistics page monitor stargazers, watchers, clones, forks
+- Inline graphs for statistics

 # Fetch methods